 Complementary therapies for pancreatic cancer

-Some people with pancreatic cancer find that complementary therapies can help them cope with anxiety, pain and some side effects of treatments.
-Complementary therapies don’t work for everyone, but they may help you feel more in control.
+Some people with pancreatic cancer find that complementary therapies help them deal with anxiety, pain, fatigue (extreme tiredness) and other side effects of their treatment.
+Complementary therapies include:

 Acupuncture uses fine needles which are inserted just under the skin, in specific places in the body.
 Acupuncture needles are so fine that they shouldn’t hurt, although you may feel a tingle or dull ache as they go in.

-You should not have massage in the area of your cancer or near enlarged lymph nodes.
+You should not have a massage in the area of your cancer.
 So avoid the tummy area and upper back.
 People with advanced cancer who have problems with bleeding should avoid deep tissue massage.

 Reiki is a gentler type of massage where the therapist’s hands gently brush over the body, or a few inches above the body.
 This may be useful for people who can’t have regular massage.

 Reflexology is a type of massage that involves putting pressure on parts of the hands or feet.
 This may help to relieve pain in other parts of the body.

 Meditation involves concentrating to calm your mind and relax your body.
-Mindfulness is a type of meditation where you focus on what is happening at that moment in time.
-It helps you manage your thoughts and cope with your feelings.
-The Be Mindful website has more information, including details of teachers.
+It can help you manage your thoughts and cope with your feelings.
+Your medical team can give you details of local teachers.

 Hypnotherapy is a type of deep relaxation that can help you change the way you think about symptoms such as pain.
 It can also help you feel more able to cope with any symptoms or side effects.
-You can get details of hypnotherapists from the British Society of Clinical Hypnosis has details of hypnotherapists.
+You can get details of hypnotherapists from the British Society of Clinical Hypnosis.

-Visualisation can help to relax you and distract you from symptoms such as pain.
-A therapist will help you to use your imagination to think of pleasant or positive situations.
+Visualisation or imagery can help to distract you from side effects such as pain.
+A therapist will help you to think about pleasant or positive situations.
 For example, you may remember the sights and smells of a favourite place.
 Or you may imagine yourself feeling stronger.
 A therapist can also teach you how to try visualisation at home.

 Pet therapy uses animals, usually dogs, which have been trained to be calm and comforting to people.
 Therapy dogs and their handlers usually visit people for ten to 15 minutes at a time.
 Pet therapy may be available in hospital, hospices or care homes.
 Some people find that pet therapy helps with their pain by reducing stress and improving their mood.
 Pets as Therapy has more information.

 Questions to ask